elyohan14/dev_challenges/README.md

 ##### `POST /issue/{:issue}/join` - Used to join `{:issue}`.
    - If issue not exists generate a new one.
-   - Must receive a payload with the intended name. ie: `{"name": "florencia"}`
+   - Must receive a payload with the intended name. ie: `{"name": "Yurmira"}`

 ##### `POST /issue/{:issue}/leave` - Used to leave `{:issue}`.
    - When the user wants leave the issue